 Squirrels can have diseases and viral diseases just like humans.
 There is a "poxlike" disease which left lesions on the fur that I saw as a child when my dad hunted squirrel.
 West Nile virus has also been found in the squirrel population.
 They are into everything and also are sometimes victims of electrocution if you have power lines there.
 And sometimes mean people do mean things so even though you are good to them and worried about them, your neighbors might not be.

 Contact your police or humane society's animal control division.
 Also, contact your county Cooperative Extension Service.
 It doesn't sound like sickness.
-Is there a high tree they may have fallen from in that spot?
-I would be extremely wary and watchful of this situation.
-Lyme disease comes to mind (tick-borne).
-Also West Nile.

 I had an adult squirrel dead on my lawn last week with a small mark on his neck.
 I have many squirrels and last year one fell about 30 feet from a huge beech tree and a good deal of screaming had gone on before that.